Admission to West Virginia University at Parkersburg

 In addition to meeting the routine admission requirements of the student type for which he/she has applied, in order to be admitted as an international student, an applicant must also:

-Upon receipt of all documentation, the Admissions Office, located in the Center for Student Services, will complete an evaluation and notify the student of an admissions decision.
-All outstanding documents must be submitted to the Admissions Office before admission to the college can be granted.
+Upon receipt of all documentation, the Center for Student Services will complete an evaluation and notify the student of an admissions decision.
+All outstanding documents must be submitted before admission to the college can be granted.

 A non-degree student is a person who has no plans to earn a degree or certificate while attending WVU Parkersburg and who does not intend to register for more than two courses in any semester.
 An admission application must be completed.
 A non-degree student is not eligible for federal, state or institutional financial aid.